eanderson-ei/gtm-apps/tutorials/tableau-tutorial.md

 ## 6. Set up Cross-filtering

 * Under Dashboard menu, select Actions.
 Add Action (select Filter) and set 'Run action on' to "Select"and then below it under 'Clearing the selection will' select "Show All Values".
 Click OK.
 The source and target should both be Activity_Map and Activity_Table, which will allow you to use either the map or the table to filter records.
-* For each filter, right click and select 'All using Related Data Sources' (or if that option is not available, 'All using this data source').

 >  In Dashboard mode, you can connect filters across sheets by selecting (in the filter card) Apply to Worksheets and selecting an option within the dropdown menu.